class Gio::Task

 If the task's #GCancellable is already cancelled before you call g_task_run_in_thread()/g_task_run_in_thread_sync(), then the #GTaskThreadFunc will still be run (for consistency), but the task will also be completed right away.

-, then @result_destroy will be used to free @result if
+is not nil, then result_destroy will be used to free result if

 the caller does not take ownership of it with